 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-Hi I'm Rick Steves, digging peat in Ireland.
-Even today some of this stuff keeps the home fires burning in a land so famous for its smiles and charm.
+Hi, I'm Rick Steves, digging peat in Ireland.
+Even today, some of this stuff keeps the home fires burning in a land famous for its smiles and charm.

-We visit an ancient monastery, the finest formal garden on this garden island, cut Waterford Crystal, explore the ultimate-in-its-day British fortress, climb a legendary lighthouse, and enjoy some great Irish cuisine.
+We visit an ancient monastery, the finest formal garden on this garden island, and cut Waterford crystal.
+We'll explore the ultimate-in-its-day British fortress, climb a legendary lighthouse, and enjoy some great Irish cuisine.
 And this episode is a family affair, as we'll be joined by Jackie, Andy, and my wife Anne — who's Irish and proud.

-Ireland is the westernmost part of Europe.
+Ireland is the western-most part of Europe.
 Starting in the Wicklow Mountains, we'll visit the monastery at Glendalough and Powerscourt Gardens.
-Then on to Waterford — where I'll join my family, visit the historic towns of Cobh and Kinsale, see the Rock of Cashel and Muckross House as we work our way to the rugged Ring of Kerry.
+Then on to Waterford — where I'll join my family, visit the historic towns of Cobh and Kinsale, the Rock of Cashel, and Muckross House, as we work our way to the rugged Ring of Kerry.

 Peat was Ireland's standard heating fuel for centuries.
 It's made from decomposed plants — kind of halfway to coal — which is sliced out of these bogs, stacked to dry, and then burned like presto logs in fireplaces and stoves.

 In the old days, four or five good men could cut enough peat in a day to keep a family warm through the cold Irish winter.
 Today, a few locals — nostalgic for the smell of a good turf fire — still come up here to cut their own fuel.